tristanfabela/Tristan_BlueStampPortfolio/index.md

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/5KBos3E3Dp8?si=DZT6kQ0G72HfWYza" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+In my second milestone, I completed the baseline project of the gesture-controlled robot which involved building the controller, setting up and connecting the Bluetooth devices, and using the code that would run the final product.
+Throughout this week, I ran into many problems with the wiring which caused me to have many setbacks in my project where I had to reevaluate my project.
+Every time I thought I had fixed an error in my wiring a new one would appear which made the project very challenging during this milestone.
+Though it was a challenge, I got through it and was able to create my finished baseline product which was worth it in the end.
+I also began the start of my project modification that will be completed by my final milestone.

 # First Milestone